 It's no coincidence that more than 300 research studies on broccoli have converged in one unique area of health science—the development of cancer—and its relationship to three metabolic problems in the body.
 Those three problems are (1) chronic inflammation (2) oxidative stress, and (3) inadequate detoxification.
 While these types of problems have yet to become part of the public health spotlight, they are essential to understanding broccoli's unique health benefits.
 Over the past 10 years, research has made it clear that our risk of cancer in several different organ systems is related to the combination of these three problems.

 In health science research, there is a growing body of evidence relating cancer risk to a series of environmental, dietary, and body system factors.
 Understanding this set of factors can be very helpful in making sense of broccoli and its health benefits.
-Please see our article on The Cancer/Inflammation/Oxidative Stress/Detox Connection for more details in this important area of health research.

 When threatened with dangerous levels of potential toxins, or dangerous numbers of overly-reactive, oxygen-containing molecules, signals are sent within our body to our inflammatory system, directing it to "kick in" and help protect our body from potential damage.
 One key signaling device is a molecule called Nf-kappaB.
 When faced with the type of dangers described above, the NF-kappaB signaling system is used to "rev up" our inflammatory response and increase production of inflammatory components (for example, IL-6, IL-1beta, TNF-alpha, iNOS and COX-2).
 This process works beautifully in temporary, short-term circumstances when healing from injury is required.
 When it continues indefinitely at a constant pace, however, it can put us at risk for serious health problems, including the development of cancer.